tychonievich/graphics/md/text/color.md

 The most direct way to model color perception would thus be as three durations: the average time between two firings of an L-cone, of an M-cone, and of an S-cone.
 Thus, we might say the cone response is (0.1s, 2.4s, 0.4s) to mean the L-cone is firing almost immediately after reset, the M-cone is almost idle, and the S-cone is somewhere in between.

 Seconds are awkward in this context in part because they are unbounded, approaching infinity in complete darkness; and because the difference in light intensity needed to go from 0.11s to 0.10s is much much larger than the difference needed to go from 11s to 10s.
-But the relaitonship between seconds and light intensity is a smooth and monotonic function so there is some normalizing function that would convert these seconds into a some kind of nicely-behaved range where 0 means "never firing" and 1 means "firing as often as possible".
+But the relationship between seconds and light intensity is a smooth and monotonic function, so there is some normalizing function that would convert these seconds into a some kind of nicely-behaved range where 0 means "never firing" and 1 means "firing as often as possible".
 We'll skip the math and assume we have access to that normalized cone signaling numbers.

 # Cone chromaticity